 Guide for New Students

 On behalf of the Music Department, welcome to Carleton College!
 We encourage you to continue to develop your interest in music as part of your studies.
 Please be assured that many Carleton students take private lessons and/or participate in ensembles in addition to their three, 6-credit courses.
-For information about private lessons, ensembles, and classroom courses, please come to Music Fest on Wednesday, Sept.
-10, 3:00-4:30 pm (Concert Hall).
+For information about private lessons, ensembles, and classroom courses, please come to the Music Fest in the fall of 2015.
+Check the New Student Week information for date, time and location.
 You will meet the music faculty, other students interested in music, and learn how to get involved!

 You may also find information for new students interested in music by following the links below.
-Should you not find what you are looking for, please contact either Carole Engel, Department Administrative Assistant, or the current Student Departmental Adviser.
+Should you not find what you are looking for, please contact either Diane Fredrickson (email@example.com), Department Administrative Assistant, or the current Student Departmental Adviser.

 FAQ - Click here for answers to frequently asked questions.